tarcila414/Happy/README.md

 Runs the app in the development mode.
 The API will run at http://localhost:3333.

-:bangbang: DON'T FORGET: You need to create and fill the dotenv file.
+:bangbang: DON'T FORGET: You need to create and fill the dotenv file at web/src.
 You can follow the example at web/src/.env-example.

 ## Meta :raising_hand: